CanadianCommander/libILI9486/README.md

 buildDisplayInterface(&displayInterface, false);
 initializeDisplay(&displayInterface);
 ```
 At this point you are ready to draw to the display!
 All available functions are listed in "ILI9486.h" with descriptions.
 There are also complete examples / tests under the `test` directory.
-These tests require [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) to build.
+These tests require [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) to build, except for STM32 which requires `arduino-cli` (because Arduino Make doesn't seem to support it).

 ## Pro tip
 Compiling your program with `-O2` gives a massive boost to performance, without taking up to much more FLASH.